codeforamerica/bizfriendly-api/README.md

 [gist]: https://gist.github.com/

 ## <a name="pulls"></a>Submitting a Pull Request
+1. Fork the project.
+2. Create a topic branch.
+3. Implement your feature or bug fix.
+4. Commit and push your changes.
+5. Submit a pull request.

 ## <a name="copyright"></a>Copyright
 Copyright (c) 2013 Code for America.
 See [LICENSE][] for details.